 First stop: The magnificent Flanders Ranges.
 A giant asteroid crater, possibly the size of Canterbury, accessible only by 4x4.
 We marvelled at rock formations 400 million years old and were dazzled by deep reds and bright yellows while driving along dried up gorges.
 I made a roaring fire that left blistering embers for Ju to fry some particularly moist and flavoursome eggy bread over.

 Second Stop: The Oodnadatta Trail.
 A dirt track several hundred kilometres long that crosses sun scorched earth, snakes around rainless deserts, descends into rivers in drought and avoids any form of animal life.
 The heat was intense, the air was dry and out here dust is king.
 We camped out in Coward’s Spring, which is a natural oasis in the middle of this desiccated land.
 The natural spring was cool enough to be refreshing and yet warm enough to untie the knots of the bumpy road.
-To make a fire, we chopped up some old railway sleepers (from the famous disused Ghan railway track, linking Darwin, up north, to Adelaide, down south) and they burned magnificently.

 While I was busy chopping up the wood, a filthy backpacker approached me.
 I could smell his insulting stench before I could see him.
 I had the misfortune of being downwind.
 His hair was long and greasy, platted by dirt and dust.
 His skin had either been darkened by the sun or browned by weeks of soap dodging.
 His top was torn and stained with dark patches of grease and food stains.
 His trousers hung loosely and he scratched away at his belly like a rabid, diseased dog as he spoke to me.
 His companions were not far away and I was keen to finish the task at hand before they too came to offend my senses.
 I quickened the pace, smashing giant sleepers, showering the fellow with splinters, but he was not put off by this.
 I could hear sounds coming from his lips, I tried not to listen but what I did hear left me in utter disgust.
 I gently placed my axe on the dusty floor, I straightened up, look him right into the eye and in a firm and uncompromising tone, asked him to repeat himself.
 In his thick and crass French accent, he repeated exactly what I thought he said, “perhaps you come wiz me and we av some beer and some green’”.
 Clearly, he had totally misjudged my character.
 I don’t know what made him think why a clean shaven Englishman, in a pressed white shirt, who was clearly more sophisticated and had significantly greater knowledge of Virgil and Homer, would possibly be interested in ‘green’ is beyond me.
 I politely declined his offer, gathered my wood and left without hesitation.